4th Cavalry (India)

-The 4th Cavalry was a cavalry regiment of the British Indian Army.
+The 4th Cavalry was a cavalry regiment of Awadh (1838-40), the Bengal Army (1838-1895) and the British Indian Army (1895-1922).

 Origin

-Raised in 1838 in the service of the Nawab of Avadh the various changes and amalgamations are listed below.
+The 4th Cavalry was raised in 1838 in the service of the Nawab of Awadh and underwent numerous reorganisations and amalgamations as listed below.

 History

-Converted in 1840 to the East India Company service as the 6th Bengal Irregular Cavalry.

-They were granted an Honorary Standard for service in Sind in 1844, hearing the device of a lion 'passant regardant'.
+In 1840, the regiment was converted to the service of the East India Company as the 6th Bengal Irregular Cavalry.
+The regiment was granted an Honorary Standard for its service in Sind in 1844, wearing the device of a lion 'passant regardant'.